 “The negroni has always been one of our favorite cocktails here at Imbibe,” explains Karen Foley, Imbibe’s publisher.
 “When we launched Negroni Week back in 2013, the cocktail was just starting to experience a resurgence, so we thought this would be a fun way to expand that momentum.
 It’s been amazing to see enthusiasts and bartenders around the world rally behind this cocktail as a way to support causes that are meaningful to them.”

-In 2017, Negroni Week changed its donation model to make an even greater impact.
+Negroni Week created its donation model to make an even greater impact.
 Participating locations worldwide select their beneficiaries from a list of 40 high-impact groups.
 These include Portland organizations like Mercy Corps, Outside In and Oregon Food Bank.
 (Participants are also invited to make an up-front donation on top of their negroni sales contribution.)
 This means more money is funneled from thousands of bars and restaurants all over the world to deserving nonprofits.
 All you have to do to support this philanthropic endeavor is show up and drink.

 Altabira City Tavern

 - The drink: The Oldtown Chinatown Negroni crafted by Altabira City Tavern bar manager Bonny Macdonald replaced gin with tea-infused rye whiskey and adds Campari and sweet vermouth; served up.

 - The drink: The Bamboo Negroni at Bamboo Sushi was comprised of Saint George Terroir gin, Campari, Cappelletti, pisco, Interrobang vermouth, rose water and a smoked lemongrass ice cube; served with a candied lemongrass stalk.